nel-nuss/FOSSGIS-Project/README.md

 1. Make sure you are still in the correct folder in the OSGeo4W shell.
 2. Type reproject_rasterize.bat to execute the next script.
 3. When prompted, enter the EPSG code of the CRS you need your layers in.
+Enter only the numbers.
 4. Then open the script proximity_and_calc.bat in the Editor app and copy out the lines of code and execute them individually.
 Lines that start with :: are comments and need not be copied.

 User input variable:
 - %user_crs%: You need to enter the EPSG code of a CRS that fits the requirements for the calculation.
 It needs to be in metric units [m] and has to cover the area you are running the calculation on.
-We recommend UTM since they are accurate for the corresponding area and in m.
+We recommend UTM since they are very accurate for the corresponding area and in m.
 The website [epsg.io](https://epsg.io/) can help you find the EPSG code you need.
 Suggestion: In the search function, type utm and the country you are using data from, then pick the suggested CRS.

 Example: For Southwestern Germany, choose UTM Zone 32N (EPSG: 32632).
 Simply enter 32632 when prompted and your layers will be reprojected into this CRS.